FarmBot-Docs/farmbot-genesis/v1.0/FarmBot-Genesis-V1.0/supporting-infrastructure/building-a-raised-bed.md

 ---
 title: "Building a Raised Bed"
 slug: "building-a-raised-bed"
-excerpt: "Step-by-step instructions for building a raised bed for your FarmBot"
+description: "Step-by-step instructions for building a raised bed for your FarmBot"
 ---

 * toc